calebkm/permanent_record/README.md

 ]
 ```

-But since you're using a Rails backend, it would nice if you could pretend the Chapter information stored in this constant was actually stored in a database.
+But since you're using a Rails backend, it would be nice if you could pretend the Chapter information stored in this constant was actually stored in a database.
 That way you could use all the goodies that Rails provides - like finders and path helpers.
 Here is where `PermanentRecord` comes in.
 Continue our hypothetical situation below in the Usage section.

 ## Install ##